aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 Once a transaction is issued, it must fully completed within the timeout time (Address, Data, Ready).
 Any transaction that does not completed in time will be terminated by the shell.
 This means write data will be accepted and thrown away, and default data (0xffffffff) will be returned for reads.

 If a timeout occurs, the Shell will timeout all further transactions in 16ns for a moderation time (4ms).

-After the moderation time, the CL may be accessed with the normal timeout value.
+**WARNING**: If a timeout happens the DMA/PCIS interface may no longer be functional and the AFI/Shell must be re-loaded.
+This can be done by adding the "-F" option to [fpga-load-local-image](../../sdk/userspace/fpga_mgmt_tools/README.md).

 <a name="pcim_interface"></a>
 ## PCIM interface -- AXI-4 for Outbound PCIe Transactions (CL is Master, Shell is Slave, 512-bit)